 Perriard is no longer there, but the timepieces essentially work the same: two bellows located at 6 o’clock pump fluid in and out of the hour display tube that runs around the circumference of the dial, which is adjacent to the hour markers, allowing you to read the current hour.
 Minutes are displayed in the center, and then there is an off-center running seconds indicator or hand.

-All of HYT’s fluid-mechanical movements are made exclusively for HYT by either Chronode.
+All of HYT’s fluid-mechanical movements are made exclusively for HYT by either Chronode or APRP.
 And while the timekeeping is pretty basic – hours, minutes, seconds – there is really only one place they can go if the fluid components need to be repaired, meaning the cost to maintain will be very high.
 Not to say that high-end watches from say A. Lange & Sohne or Vacheron Constantin would be cheap, but at least with those you could opt to have them serviced outside of the official repair centers to save some money.
 That said, any high-end watch is going to have higher repair costs compared to volume watches, just like a Ferrari costs more to repair than a Honda.

 In the seven years since the original HYT H1 was launched, the watches have become sleeker, more refined, and they’re now completely encased in a huge domed sapphire glass crystal.